FreifunkMD/wg-docker/README.md

 * mmfd
 * l3roamd

-The image can be pulled from dockerhub:
+An image can be pulled from dockerhub:
 ```
 docker pull klausdieter371/wg-docker
 ```

-Babeld is built from the 1.9 branch such that it is compatible with the openwrt package feed.
-This allows source-specific routes being transported properly.

 # Building the Image